 I do research on and teach about sustainable food production and sustainable land use from many different angles.
-These include to assess the environmental impact of different foods using life cycle assessment (LCA), to calculate the climate impact and land use associated with different types of diets and comparing environmental impacts of different farming systems.
-I work in many interdisciplinary projects where we look at the economic and information policy instruments for more sustainable dietary patterns and how more sustainable and healthy food ingredients can be produced and processed.
+These include to assess the environmental impact of different foods using life cycle assessment (LCA), to calculate the climate impact and land use associated with different types of diets and comparing environmental impacts of different farming and food systems.
+I also work in many interdisciplinary projects where we look at the economic and information policy instruments for more sustainable dietary patterns and how more sustainable and healthy food ingredients can be produced and processed.

 I also work 20% at the Centre for Organic Food and Farming (EPOK) with the research synthesis and research communication.

 I am responsible for two courses in Life Cycle Assessment (LCA) and one on sustainable energy systems:

 - Energy and life cycle analysis, 5 credits at the Energy Systems Program